Afghan judge sentences four to death for mob killing of woman

 Nineteen police officers were also on trial, accused of standing by and doing nothing to stop the violence.
 Their verdicts and sentencing are due later in the week.

-The attack proved a polarising incident in Afghanistan, a deeply conservative Muslim country.
-Initially, some clerics said the killing was a defence of Islam.
+The attack proved a polarizing incident in Afghanistan, a deeply conservative Muslim country.
+Initially, some clerics said the killing was a defense of Islam.

 Many others were outraged by the attack, even before an investigation showed that Farkhunda had been falsely accused of desecrating Islam's holy book.